-Net proceeds from the Offering were used to advance exploration activities at Perseverance and at the Alacran copper-gold-silver deposit (the "Alacran Deposit" or "Alacran") in its San Matias Project, while remaining funds were used for general corporate purposes.
+Net proceeds from the Offering were used to advance exploration activities at Perseverance and at San Matias, while the remaining funds were used for general corporate purposes.

 Corporate Reorganization

 Effective April 1, 2019, Eric Finlayson, President of HPX, became the President and Chief Executive Officer of Cordoba, and Greg Shenton, Chief Financial Officer of Kaizen Discovery Inc., a company that is also majority controlled by HPX, assumed the role of Chief Financial Officer.